1. Which hour was most daunting for you?

 10. How likely are you to participate in the Read-a-thon again?
 What role would you be likely to take next time?

 If at all possible, I will participate in the next read-a-thon!
 This is one of the few things I do that is just for me.
-I'd like to be a reader again - and I'm already thinking about going to the library for a part of the day, so I can separate myself from the household chaos around me.
+I'd like to be a reader again - but I'm also thinking that it might be fun to try cheerleading.